Profile

 Expertise

-Kir also has experience defending clients in both the Crown Court and magistrates’ court, including offences under the Public Order Act 1986, possession of offensive weapons, criminal damage and offences against the person.
+Kir also has experience defending clients in the Crown Court and the magistrates’ courts.
+Her defence practice includes offences under the Public Order Act 1986, possession of offensive weapons, blackmail, criminal damage, and offences against the person.

-Kir has also worked on appeal matters, most recently conducting research and drafting opposing an appeal against conviction and sentence in Mauritius.
+Kir also has experience in appellate work.
+Most recently, she undertook research and drafting in opposition to an appeal against conviction and sentence in Mauritius.

 Kir has experience acting for regulators in disciplinary proceedings.
 She has appeared before the Nursing and Midwifery Council and General Optical Council, completing substantive and non-substantive hearings as well as drafting work for the General Optical Council.